shichongrui/saws/Tutorial.md

 You will notice a few things happen when you run the `dev` command.

-If this is the first time you have run `dev` since adding a new service to your `saws.js` file, your service might perform some initialization steps.
+Because this is the first time you have run `dev` since adding a new service to our `saws.js` file, our service might perform some initialization steps.

 In our case, `RestApiService` has done the following:

 - Installed express into our project.
 - Written our API's entrypoint file at `saws-api/index.ts` with a hello world express app.

-You will notice in your terminal's output that the endpoint that your API is running at has been logged and that a local Lambda server was started.
+You will notice in our terminal's output that the endpoint that our API is running at has been logged and that a local Lambda server was started.
 In SAWS, many services choose to deploy to AWS Lambda and thus, in development are run in a local Lambda like environment.

 Lets try hitting our API: